 Vitamin D: Found in fortified foods such as orange juice or milk, this nutrient helps move calcium from the bloodstream into the bones which is crucial during puberty.

 Calcium: Peak bone formation happens during puberty with girls laying down half their calcium during this time and boys about two-thirds.
 It is found that most adolescents don’t get enough calcium in their day.
 Milk isn’t the only source, lots of fruits and veggies can also be good sources of calcium: leafy greens, legumes, almonds, and more.

 Iron: The most common deficiency in the United States is an iron deficiency.
 It can leave you feeling tired since the job of iron is to help carry oxygen around the body.
 Meat, seeds, nuts, spinach, quinoa, and broccoli are all healthy foods that contain this nutrient.

 Fluids: Good-ol-H2O!
 This is probably one of the most important things to make sure your child is getting, especially when they’re active.
 In a study conducted in 2012, researchers found that just being 1% dehydrated (you may not even feel thirsty at this point) can impact a child’s endurance during sports.
-Make sure they are drinking water throughout the day and during activities having access to fluids.
+Make sure they are drinking water throughout the day and have access to fluids during activities.
 During sports that last less than one-hour, consuming water is adequate to keep them hydrated.
-For sports lasting longer than one hour adding a sports drink can be helpful.
+For sports lasting longer than one hour, adding an electrolyte sports drink can be helpful.
 However, sports drinks are designed to benefit during and after an activity, so limit how many they are drinking when not sweating.